 California: A Global Climate Leader

 The state’s economy has expanded vigorously and outperformed other states and regions as it has decarbonized with record low unemployment, proving a clean economy is a strong economy.
 Since the end of the recession, California jobs have grown 50 percent faster and economic growth has been twice that of the national average, while carbon dioxide emissions have steadily declined.
-These results provide new optimism and evidence for a model others can follow to reduce greenhouse gas emissions while benefitting from stronger and higher-quality economic growth.

-California climate policy is a complex issue.
-Energy Innovation works to highlight the simple truths behind the wisdom of bold action.
-We translate these policy topics into more digestible forms through op-eds and other media, and offer ourselves as a resource to reporters covering these issues.
-We also seek to export lessons learned in California to other places, including China and other U.S. states.
+California climate policy is a complex issue, and Energy Innovation highlights the simple truths behind the wisdom of bold action.
+We translate these policy topics into more digestible forms through editorials and other media, and regularly work with reporters covering these issues.
+We also seek to export lessons learned in California to other places including China, other countries, and other U.S. states.
 We are increasingly working to reflect lessons learned in California, as well as other sub-national and national carbon markets, into discussions around China’s pending Emissions Trading System.

 Energy Innovation periodically engages in regulatory proceedings at the California Air Resources Board or other state energy agencies through public comment letters and oral testimony.